-Email your userid-handin.tar file to sskulrat@gustavus.edu.
+Email you userid-handin.tar file to sskulrat@gustavus.edu.

-IMPORTANT: Do not create the handin tarball on a Windows or Mac machine, and do not handin files in any other archive format, such as .zip, .gzip, or .tgz files.
+IMPORTANT: Do not create the handin tarball in a Windows or OS X operating system, and do not hand in files in any other archive format, such as .zip, .gzip, or .tgz files.